Fort Mose: Modern identification and archaeological investigation of the site

-Facilities
+From 2019 to 2024, new archaeological investigations have been carried out at the site in a project jointly sponsored by Flagler College, the University of Florida, the University of Texas at Austin, and LAMP (Lighthouse Archaeological Maritime Program), the research arm of the St. Augustine Lighthouse & Maritime Museum.
+Led by Lori Lee, James Davidson, Elizabeth Ibarrola, and Chuck Meide, these excavations are unique in that they have been conducted both on land and underwater in the surrounding creeks, resulting in a wide variety of domestic and military artifacts and food remains from the 1752-1763 Black militia along with other periods of occupation.

+Archaeological and heritage-studies research has emphasized that Fort Mose’s coastal location places the site at increasing risk from sea-level rise and shoreline erosion.
+Scholars have noted that these environmental threats could endanger in situ deposits and material evidence of the community’s history, and have recommended targeted monitoring and mitigation to preserve both terrestrial and submerged archaeological resources.

+State park and replica fort

+Fort Mose Historic State Park was founded after the initial excavations, and the site was added to the National Register of Historic Places in 1994, and subsequently designated a World Heritage Site.

 Today, artifacts are displayed in the museum within the Visitor Center at the park.
 On the grounds, interpretive panels are used to illustrate the history of the site.
 Three replicas of historic items have been installed within the park: a choza or cooking hut, a small historic garden, and a small Spanish flat boat called a barca chata.

+In January 2024, a groundbreaking ceremony was enacted for the construction of a replica of the 1738 fort on park grounds.
+This is intended to be a full-scale replica of the original fortification.
+The construction of a replica open to visitors to the park has been a goal of the Fort Mose Historical Society since the mid-1990s, though the project did not move forward in earnest until the early 2020s when major donations and grants secured the necessary funding, estimated at around $3 million.
+It was completed in May 2025 with a ceremony on the 9th.

 In popular media

 The story of Fort Mose is told in a juvenile book published in 2010 by Deagan and Darcie MacMahon.
 It contains material not typically found in a children's book: an index, a long list of sources, internet resources, and documentation for all the illustrations.
 Landers has also written a full-length history of Spanish Florida, which covers Mose in detail.

 Fort Mosé Bourbon

 In 2022, a Black-owned Fort Lauderdale distillery released Fort Mosé [sic] Bourbon.